Terms of engagement with Afghanistan

-After 20 years and a trillion dollars, the US Military Industrial Complex (MIC) has experienced a déjàvu.
-Refusing to learn from the historical imperialist follies of the past, Vietnam, Iraq, Syria and Libya, are the tip of the iceberg.
-These misplaced military interventions have brought grave instability to entire regions, peoples and countries, who have had to pay the price in terms of terrorism, economic and political retardation, as well as, social and societal upheavals.
+After 20 years and a loss of trillion dollars, the US military–industrial complex has experienced a déjà vu.
+Refusal to learn from the historical imperialist follies of the past — Vietnam, Iraq, Syria and Libya — is the tip of the iceberg.
+These misplaced military interventions have brought grave instability to the regions, countries and the people who have had to pay the price in terms of terrorism, economic and political retardation, social and societal upheavals.

-As a member of parliament, I should be making these proposals on the floor, as is the past practice, for that is the only place to build a national narrative.
+As a member of the parliament, I should be making these proposals on the floor, as is the past practice, being the only place to build a national narrative.
 But as the parliament is ebbed out, the columns of a beleaguered print media become my crutches.
-The “Terms of Engagement with Afghanistan and Internal Security” need to cover issues, such as engagement with Afghanistan, internally displaced persons, internal security and relations with the USA and other countries.
+The “Terms of Engagement with Afghanistan and Internal Security” needs to cover engagement with Afghanistan, internally displaced persons, internal security and relations with the US and other countries.

 Engagement with Afghanistan

-(i) Pakistan should interact with China, Russia, Iran and Turkey to develop a consensual approach to the fast-changing situation in Afghanistan.
+(i) Pakistan should engage with China, Russia, Iran and Turkey to develop a consensual approach to the fast changing situation in Afghanistan.

 (ii) Pakistan should encourage a reconciliation process in Afghanistan and align itself with the regional consensus to establish an inclusive transitional setup.